AI for Small Business: When It Makes Sense (And When It Doesn't)

 Your Budget Is Too Tight for the Commitment

 This is not gatekeeping.
 It is math.
-A consulting engagement that costs $30,000 needs to save you at least that much within 12 to 18 months to justify the investment.
+A custom build that costs $30,000 needs to save you at least that much within 12 to 18 months to justify the investment.
 If the process you are automating does not cost enough to recoup the investment in that timeframe, the project is not viable yet.
 It might be viable when your volume grows.

-What Small Businesses Should Expect from AI Consulting
+What Small Businesses Should Expect from an AI Implementation

-If your business meets the readiness criteria above, here is what a well-structured AI consulting engagement looks like.
+If your business meets the readiness criteria above, here is what a well-structured AI project looks like, whether you buy a product or engage a vendor to build custom.

 The Discovery Phase (2-4 Weeks)

-A reputable AI consulting firm starts with discovery, not development.
-During this phase, the consultants analyze your current process, understand your data, evaluate technical feasibility, and define the scope of the automation.
+A responsible AI implementation starts with discovery, not development.
+During this phase, the product team (or your internal team) analyzes your current process, understands your data, evaluates technical feasibility, and defines the scope of the automation.

 What you provide.
 Access to the people who currently perform the process, samples of the data involved, access to the systems that would integrate with the AI solution, and clear success criteria.